yi-ge/ci/README.md

 Continuous Integration System
 =============================

 This is a basic continuous integration server, designed for GitHub and GitLab.
+The program use together with https://github.com/yi-ge/ci-web or http://git.oschina.net/mgenius/ci-web.

 Python Versions
 ---------------